Marcus Garvey Park: 8 Facts You Should Know

 7. The Marcus Garvey Park Has Various Recreational Facilities

 Facilities in the park include the Pelham Fritz Recreation Center and the Richard Rogers Amphitheater.
-There is also a swimming pool (open in summer), and two playgrounds designed for infants and disabled children, built in 1993.
-The Little League baseball field occupies the southwest corner of the park.
+There is also a swimming pool (open in summer) and two playgrounds designed for infants, teens and children with disabilities, built-in 1993.
+Since then, it has given the neighborhood’s youngest members hours of pure fun.

 8. The Marcus Garvey Park Promotes Horticulture Programming